Understanding Greek Prepositions and Their Cases for English Learners

 Genitive Case

-Prepositions governing the genitive case typically express origin, cause, or separation.
-For example, "από" (apó) meaning "from" requires the genitive case.
+Prepositions that govern the genitive case usually express origin, separation, or possession.
+For example, "από" (apó) meaning "from" or "away from" takes the genitive case.

 Dative Case